BNarayanaReddy/ML-DL/README.md

 Will try to upload atleast once a week
 # Week 1
   <b> Binary Classification </b>
-  Used simple Logistic Regression to the train the model
+  Used simple Logistic Regression to train the model